IsaacScript/isaacscript/docs/basic-javascript.md

 title: Basic JavaScript/TypeScript
 ---

 This page shows off some of the differences between Lua and TypeScript.
 Below, you can compare Lua code side by side with the equivalent TypeScript code.
-For experienced coders, reading through this page will probably be enough to get you started.
+If you have coded a mod in Lua before, reading through this page will probably be enough to get you started.

-With that said, this page isn't meant to cover everything about TypeScript.
-If you still have questions, we recommend reading the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) or just searching [Stack Overflow](https://stackoverflow.com/).
+With that said, this page isn't meant to cover *everything* about TypeScript.
+If you still have questions, we recommend reading the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html), searching [Stack Overflow](https://stackoverflow.com/), or asking for help in [the Isaac Discord](https://discord.gg/isaac).

 <br />